microsoft/TypeScript-Handbook/pages/Variable Declarations.md

 `const` is an augmentation of `let` in that it prevents re-assignment to a variable.

 With TypeScript being a superset of JavaScript, the language naturally supports `let` and `const`.
-Here we'll elaborate more on these new declarations and why they're preferrable to `var`.
+Here we'll elaborate more on these new declarations and why they're preferable to `var`.

 # `var` declarations